Console Light Web Monitoring Panel#

 Console Control Panel#

-On all tabs, in the middle of the left part of the page, there is a sliding panel with two buttons Console Light — control buttons on the "Overview" tab.
-The upper button pauses and resumes data updates from the API, while the lower button allows manual data updates when automatic updates are paused.
+On all tabs, in the middle of the left side of the page, there is a slide-out panel with two buttons Console Light - console control buttons on the "About" tab.
+The top button pauses and resumes data updates from the API, while the bottom button allows you to update the data manually when updates are paused.